Scott Donaldson becomes first solo kayaker to cross Tasman Sea

 Sarah said her husband hadn't been on dry land since May 18 - when he landed on Lord Howe Island - and he was particularly craving a steak-and-vegetable pie.

-There is no wind or rain as Donaldson entered the harbour entrance and came ashore.
+There was no wind but light rain began to fall as Donaldson entered the harbour entrance and came ashore.

-New Plymouth mayor Neil Holdom and his children were among the crowd who welcomed Donaldson.

 Anne and Dave Johns said they had followed Donaldson's journey online, and headed to Ngāmotu Beach to await his arrival.